webteamfabcoders/pretestplus/README.md

 ##Creating Tests##
 ### - Adding a part, deleting a part###

-When is a test is first created a default Part also gets created.
-To add a part click on "tests" on the menu.
+When a test is first created a default Part also gets created.
+1. To add a part click on "tests" on the menu.
 The tests page opens with all the test.
-1. Click on "Edit Test".
+2. Click on "Edit Test".
-2. Then click on "ADD PART".
+3. Then click on "ADD PART".
 Once the part  is created, it will be listed on the left sidebar.

 To delete a Part Click on "DELETE" on the left sidebar.

 ### - Adding a module, deleting a module###

 1. To add a module click on "+ADD MODULE".
 2. Enter the required Module Details such as its name, time limit and the type of test.
 3. Then click on "Save".

 ### - Adding a question###